Switching up the flow as we add the prefix

 - Badass Boast:

-- Anne of Cleves' song, "Get Down," is one long badass boast about how she was able to get riches from her divorce with Henry VIII.
+- Anne of Cleves' song, "Get Down", is one long badass boast about how she was able to get rich and live in splendour for the rest of her life due to her divorce with Henry VIII.

-- At the end of "No Way," Catherine of Aragon declares that, no matter what Henry does or says, she'll always be the true Queen of England, just as she did in real life.
+- At the end of "No Way", Catherine of Aragon declares that, no matter what Henry does or says, she'll always be the true Queen of England.
 And, indeed, for the rest of Catherine's life, pretty much everyone in Europe agreed with her.

 - Beat: While talking about Thomas Culpeper, Katherine sings "He says we have a connection..."
 Then the music stops for a moment before picking up with "I thought this time was different/Why did I think he'd be different?"

-- Catherine of Aragon and Jane Seymour are both the Betty to Anne Boleyn's Veronica.
+- Betty and Veronica: Catherine of Aragon (initially naive, highly religious, obedient, and loyal) and Jane Seymour (extremely loving and loyal) are both the Betty to Anne Boleyn's Veronica (brash, flirtatious, and self-centered).

 - Beware the Nice Ones:

-- Jane Seymour is portrayed as the most innocent and demure of Henry's wives, but right before Catherine Parr's number she gives a big "The Reason You Suck" Speech to Catherine of Aragon after the latter tries to spin a sob story about not being able to be in the room when her daughter Mary had a childhood illness, when Jane could never be with her son because of her Death by Childbirth.
-Then, she starts tackling Katherine Howard, screaming as she does so.
+- Jane Seymour is initially portrayed as the most innocent and demure of Henry's wives.
+When Catherine of Aragon tries to spin a sob story about not being able to be in the room when her daughter Mary had a childhood illness, though, she throws a screaming fit about how she wasn't able to be with her son at all due to her dying right after giving birth to him.
+In earlier versions of the show, she also tackles Katherine Howard (while screaming) during the group argument.

 - Katherine Howard is more subdued earlier on in the show, but when the other queens tease her for being the least-remembered Katherine (spelling variants aside) of Henry's reign, she gives an excellent "The Reason You Suck" Speech to each queen that stops them all cold.

 - Bittersweet Ending: The women can't change history, or how their stories ultimately ended.
-Most of them were utterly miserable for most of the time they knew Henry and most met tragic ends.
-To add insult to injury, most people in the years to come only know who they are because of Henry.
-(Also because of Edward VI, Mary I, and Elizabeth I, in Jane Seymours, Catherine of Aragon's, and Anne Boleyn's cases.)
-But at least they got a chance to tell their stories on their terms, retaking the narrative for a time, and the show ends with them presenting a happier, alternate world where most of them never married Henry and wound up happier for it.
-(Jane Seymour's happy ending still involves marrying him, but living to see her son grow up, having more kids, and getting to befriend the other women while also forming a family band with her kids.)
+Most of them were utterly miserable for most of the time they knew Henry and most met tragic ends, and most people in the years to come only know who they are because of Henry or the children they had with him.
+However, they got a chance to tell their stories on their terms, retaking the narrative for a time, and the show ends with them presenting a happier alternate world where most of them never married Henry (except for Jane Seymour, who stays with him and goes on to have more children) and wound up happier for it.

 - Black Comedy: And lots of it.
 Beheading-related jokes abound.